...

 NHP vs Food – What Is My Product?

-Foods Under the Food and Drugs Act and Food and Drug Regulations In Canada, conventional foods are primarily governed by the Food and Drugs Act and its associated Food and Drug Regulations.
-These regulations outline the standards for safety, labelling, and composition for products intended for consumption as part of a regular diet.
-Foods are generally understood to...
+Understanding the Regulatory Landscape: Food Versus Natural Health Product Foods Under the Food and Drugs Act and Food and Drug Regulations In Canada, conventional foods are primarily governed by the Food and Drugs Act and its associated Food and Drug Regulations.
+These regulations outline the standards for safety, labelling, and composition for products intended for consumption as part...

 Read The Rest...